 Now, some people might be wondering about remote account opening.
 As discussed in our recent article, it is possible to open accounts remotely in certain countries, but it’s becoming more difficult and the best banks usually don’t accept remote applications.

 In addition to the costs that you will incur when applying for the account, there are other non-bank related costs that you will incur during the account opening process.

-These other costs will be largely determined by which bank you choose, their business model, and how technologically advanced their systems are.
+These other costs will be largely determined by which bank you choose.
+This is also influenced by their business model and how technologically advanced they are.

 Knowing your bank’s requirements for an “address” is an important component of your application.
 And it can have a very real cost.
 If you don’t already have an address that you can use, you’ll have to buy (or acquire) one before you submit your application.

 Some banks will require that you have a local address.
 Some will require you to provide proof of that local address.
 Other banks will just want to see any local address – so they can mail you your debit card and other account materials.